freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-variables-and-operators/learn-variables-and-operators-question-f.md

 ## --answers--

-`31`, because the subtraction operator forces all operations to be arithmetic.
+`31`, because the `+` operator concatenates the string and number before subtraction.

 ---